stesie/geierlein/chrome/content/lib/forge/README.md

 bytes.bytes(/* count */);
 // empty this buffer and get its contents bytes.getBytes(/* count */);

+// convert a forge buffer into a node.js Buffer
+// make sure you specify the encoding as 'binary' var forgeBuffer = forge.util.createBuffer();
+var nodeBuffer = new Buffer(forgeBuffer.getBytes(), 'binary');

+// convert a node.js Buffer into a forge buffer
+// make sure you specify the encoding as 'binary' var nodeBuffer = new Buffer();
+var forgeBuffer = forge.util.createBuffer(nodeBuffer.toString('binary'));

 // parse a URL
 var parsed = forge.util.parseUrl('http://example.com/foo?bar=baz');